 The prices were higher than that local greengrocer, but not nearly as high as the supermarket.
 The products were fresh and exuberant, unencumbered by plastic wrap, and both local and organic.
 This market isn’t the only option for buying local produce in HK, by the way, but aside from this delivery service, it’s probably the one that’s most convenient for me.

 But back to the Kitty.
 It turns out there’s plenty more where that Bolognese came from, including Hello Kitty-shaped pasta, Hello Kitty balsamic vinegar spray, and Hello Kitty cookies.*** I was skeptical of the “Made in Italy” stamp on the label, but looking more closely, I discovered that this sauce was made by a company called Terre Sangiorgio, who appear to make a whole range of organic and biodynamic tomato sauces.
 For some reason this makes the whole thing more strange, not less.

-I think I’ll actually try it the next time I need to make a quick dinner, but as for that chard from the market, it went into a meal that was far from fast; I made ravioli.
+I may or may not ever use it.
+As for that chard from the market, it went into ravioli.
 The vegetables were local, the gyoza wrappers I used as pasta were from Japan, the ricotta from Italy, the olive oil from France.

 And I’m from Ohio.

 *It’s not as challenging in Paris as it used to be, however.
 “Le Philadelphia” is everywhere.